Ulflander/hunk.js/README.md

 Hunk.js
 =======

-_Please note that this project is still a work in progress._

 Micro-framework for JavaScript applications modularization, for Node.js and the browser.

 Hunk _is not_ a package manager.
 Hunk has been created to promote better JS